 The return hike

-Best time to hike Gore Lake
+When is the best time to hike to Gore Lake?

-Gore Lake trailhead is only minutes outside Vail, Colorado, making it a great hike if you are staying at the ski resort.
+The Gore Lake trailhead is only minutes outside Vail, Colorado, making it a great hike if you are staying at the ski resort.
 The trailhead is also about a 50 minute drive from Breckenridge and two hours (without traffic) from Denver.
 Keep in mind that the traffic on I-70 from Denver gets backed up on weekends, so anticipate an extra hour or so if you are planning to make the drive before hiking

+Yes!
 There are several options for camping within 30 minutes of the Gore Lake trailhead.

 Dispersed camping at Shrine Pass

-Tip: the road leading to the campsites is very rocky and you will likely have to pull your car off the road to park.
-Best not to drive a small car – 4WD is recommended, but not necessary to reach less remote spots.
+Pro Tip | The road leading to the campsites is very rocky and you will likely have to pull your car off the road to park.
+It’s best not to drive a small car.
+4WD is recommended, but not necessary to reach less remote spots.

 Gore Creek Campground